 - Petroleum refiner – advised and defended client in responding to OSHA actions in a workplace injury investigation and enforcement proceeding

-- U.S. mining company – defended a major domestic mining company in litigation to resolve multi-billion dollar environmental cost recovery and natural resource damage claims by federal/state governments in federal bankruptcy court, received a favorable settlement for the client
+- U.S. mining company – defended a major domestic mining company in litigationof environmental cost recovery and natural resource damage claims by federal/state governments in federal bankruptcy court, received a favorable settlement for the client

-- International manufacturer - provided legal advice and assistance throughout the multi-year process of preparing, documenting and implementing the client’s environmental, health and safety management system at two U.S. domestic facilities, including obtaining third-party registration
+- International musical instrument and electronic component manufacturer – provided legal advice and assistance throughout the multi-year process of preparing, documenting and implementing the client’s environmental, health and safety management system at two U.S. domestic facilities, including obtaining third-party registration

 - Regional water and sewer authority – defended this client against personal injury and medical monitoring claims based on alleged exposure to noxious fumes and improperly treated wastewater, by achieving dismissal of the plaintiffs’ claims in federal district court